 The best we’ve found is to research short term apartments and share houses using Google or another search engine.
 You will find some different companies offering short term apartments and share houses, which you can browse on their sites.
 They’re just not very convenient if you’re outside of Japan.
 Many sites aren’t updated frequently and their fees can be complicated.

 The other option is to just stay in a hotel or hostel.
-The number of hostels and pod hotels seems to be growing, so there are quite a few options available.
+The number of hostels and pod hotels keep growing, so there are quite a few options available.
 Business hotels are another good option.
-They are usually a little closer to an apartment than your usual tourist hotel.
+They are usually more similar to an apartment than a tourist hotel.

 The future of homesharing in Japan